Skip to main content

 Changing tariffs within Octopus

 Octopus usually makes tariff changes easier than a full supplier switch, but it is still worth slowing down before you tap confirm.
-Some options need a smart meter, some need a particular heating or EV setup and some fixed deals now carry exit fees.
+Some options need a smart meter Octopus can read, some need a particular heating, EV, solar or battery setup and some fixed deals can carry exit fees.

 The short version